dymaczew/charts/README.md

 [Obtaining the server configuration information](https://www.ibm.com/support/knowledgecenter/en/SSFC4F_1.3.0/icam/dc_config_server_info.html)

+**UPDATE** Even for CloudPak 2.0 it is still true as productpage service hasn't been updated to 2020.2.0 (I am chasing the bug in Python data collector)

 Go to the ibm-cloud-apm-dc-configpack directory where you extract the configuration package and run the following command to create a secret to connect to the server, for example, name it as icam-server-secret.
 ```
 kubectl -n bookinfo create secret generic icam-server-secret \